 The Localism Act 2011 introduced the Community Right to Bid.
-It enables certain groups to nominate local land or buildings to be included in the list of assets of community value.
+It enables certain groups to nominate local land or buildings to be included in the Cornwall Council List of Assets of Community Value.
 Groups which can nominate assets include:

 - town councils

 - community organisations

 You can view the location of these assets on our interactive mapping page.
 Select ‘Community’ then the ‘Community Right to Bid’ option from the Layers menu.

 For an asset to be listed, it needs to prove that its main use contributes to the interests of the local community.
 Community interests may include:

 It will need to show that such use is current and will continue.
 Examples could include:

 - village shops

 - community centres

 - buildings used as administrative offices